klaytn/klaytn-cypress-setup-workshop/content/60_conclusion/_index.md

 ![Klaytn Cypress_Logo](/images/Logo-baobab.png)
 ### Congratulations!
-Now, you are playing in the Baobab network.
+Now, you are playing in the Cypress network.